idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step10_rgmb.md

          caption=RGMB Pin example.
          block=Mesh/pin1

-Mesh contains one block (subdomain) for quadrilateral elements and one block for triangular elements.
-Regions with different materials regions are distinguished by the `region_id` reporting ID.
+The final mesh will contain one block (subdomain) for quadrilateral elements and one block for triangular elements.
+Regions with different materials are distinguished by the `region_id` reporting ID rather than by subdomain ID.

-`region_ids` 2D array parameter sets the `region_id` by radial region (rows) and axial region (column).
-The mesh generator creates a 2D geometry but stores the 3D material map for use after extrusion.
+`region_ids` is a 2D array parameter that sets the `region_id` by radial region (rows) and axial region (column).
+The 3D material map is stored for use after extrusion, which could happen at the pin, assembly, or core step, depending on the problem size.

 !media tutorial04_meshing/rgmb_pinmesh_cart.png
        id=tutorial04-rgmb_pinmesh_cart